-SBP-101, which has demonstrated the specificity to target the acinar and ductal cells of the pancreas, and if successfully developed, may represent an opportunity for up to 30,000 US patients presenting annually with chronic pancreatitis to receive an early, non-surgical intervention into the natural history of their disease, with the potential to avoid narcotic dependency, insulin dependency, surgery and months or years of chronic pain.
+SBP-101, which has demonstrated the specificity to target the acinar and ductal cells of the pancreas, and if successfully developed, may represent an opportunity for up to 30,000 US patients with chronic pancreatitis and approximately 150,000 patients with recurrent acute pancreatitis to receive an early, non-surgical intervention into the natural history of their disease, with the potential to avoid narcotic dependency, insulin dependency, surgery and months or years of chronic pain.
 Patients would still require pancreatic enzyme replacement.
-We believe that our consultations with pancreatitis experts at Harvard University, the Ohio State University, the University of Minnesota, Cedars Sinai Medical Center, the University of Miami, the University of Florida and the National Institute of Health ("NIH") have resulted in enthusiastic endorsement of the study of SBP-101 in the treatment of patients with pancreatitis.
+We believe that our consultations with pancreatitis experts at Harvard University, the Ohio State University, the University of Minnesota, Cedars Sinai Medical Center, the University of Miami, the University of Florida and the National Institute of Health ("NIH") have resulted in enthusiastic endorsement of the study of SBP-101 in the treatment of patients with recurrent acute and chronic pancreatitis.

-Clinical development of SBP-101 for the treatment of patients with pancreatitis is expected to proceed following the pancreatic cancer indication, with FDA consultation in a pre-IND meeting, completion of a series of IND-enabling nonclinical toxicology and pharmacology studies, and submission of an IND package to the FDA.
-Clinical development of SBP-101 for pancreatitis is also contingent upon raising additional funds.
+Other than limited pre-clinical studies, the development of SBP-101 for the treatment of patients with pancreatitis is expected to proceed following the pancreatic cancer indication.
+This clinical development work will include FDA consultation in a pre-IND meeting, completion of a series of IND-enabling nonclinical toxicology and pharmacology studies, and submission of an IND package to the FDA.
+Clinical development of SBP-101 for recurrent acute and chronic pancreatitis is also contingent upon raising additional funds.